GavilanBiost/publicaciones/10.1007_s00394-021-02751-5/README.md

 ## Data {#data}

 For data processing and protection reasons, the databases of these publications are accessible only upon strict request to the Steering Committee (SC) of each respective study.
 The databases from any of the studies are not provided in these files.
-The contact form for each study's SC can be found within each publication through the corresponding authors.
+The contact form for each study's SC is available in each publication via the corresponding author.
 Publications released under Open Access are also included in their respective PDF folders.

 ## License and Citation {#license}